Alibaba's Ma, visiting New York, says not in America to compete

 Still, it has taken what amounts to a conservative approach to expanding in the United States, contrary to industry speculation that it may be plotting a direct assault on U.S. soil after its record-breaking $25 billion IPO in September.

-Ma said he is regularly asked when Alibaba will "invade" America and do battle with Amazon.com Inc (AMZN.O) and Ebay Inc (EBAY.O).
-Last year, the company debuted a small direct-to-consumer U.S. portal, 11Main.com, which is a collection of Internet storefronts for smaller businesses.
+Ma said he is regularly asked when Alibaba will "invade" America and do battle with Amazon.com Inc and Ebay Inc. Last year, the company debuted a small direct-to-consumer U.S. portal, 11Main.com, which is a collection of Internet storefronts for smaller businesses.

 "The opportunity and the strategy for us is helping small business in America go to China, sell their products to China," Ma said.